Dreams, Discernment, and Spiritual Warfare: Understanding Dreams as a Christian

 So I let them pass.

 Not dreaming or not remembering your dreams is not a spiritual advantage.
-It is often a sign of spiritual dullness, obstruction, or untrained discernment.
+It may be a sign of dullness, obstruction, or untrained discernment.

 The Christian and the Seeing Eye